artsy/artsy.github.io/_posts/2016-09-22-professional-development-at-artsy-engineering.markdown

 # Conferences

 Devs are encouraged to attend conferences.
 The engineering budget covers expenses for 1 per year as an attendee, and unlimited as a presenter.
-Many of our engineers are experienced presenters -- and I know [Orta][1] has even been a conference organizer.
+Many of our engineers are experienced presenters -- and I know [Orta][2] has even been a conference organizer.
 So there’s plenty of support for first-time presenters.
 Lunch ’n’ Learn sessions have served as a place to do a dry run for a presentation.

 # Community engagement

 Professional development isn’t just about absorbing new information, it’s also about teaching and sharing.
 That’s one of the best ways to truly master a topic.
-We encourage folks to participate in [OSS][2], blogging (obviously), speaking, and other types of community engagement, and we’ve got really experienced people on all those fronts to support for helping make this happen.
+We encourage folks to participate in OSS, blogging (obviously), speaking, and other types of community engagement, and we’ve got really experienced people on all those fronts to support for helping make this happen.
+We've got team members who help maintain highly utilized community projects, but there are more low-key ways to be involved in OSS.
+One nice thing about being [open source by default][3] is that it gives us ways to contribute to OSS in the course of doing regular product development.

 # Slack discussions